hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 ##### Matsudaira (Aichi) and Kyogoku (Shikoku) families ( #Thal_2005)
 *North region of Shikoku*

+"The priests of Konpira, like priests of other wouldbe pilgrimage siges, simultaneously devoloped the attractions of both the god and the town to boost the economic viability of the sacred domain" (3)
+"Thus, from early on, Konpira's development as an attractive site of worship proceeded in tandem with the popularity of its markets and entertainments.
+In the phenomenon common to pilgrimates sites in Japan and around the world, Mt.
+Zozu and its gods grew amid a bustling pilgrimage economy of entertainments and commerce: performances, prostitution, and gambling proved as integral to the growth of the sites as amulets and worship (3)"
+"The priests of Konkoin catered to such demand for entertainment in order to raise both the income and the status of the sacred domain" (5) Thal mentions the lavish festivals and parades, The support of Konpira offered social benefits as well.
+Thal describes how the supporting domain families, Matsudaira and Kyogoku, mutually benefited all parties, "weaving the sacred domain of Konpira [...] into an expanding network of personal, economic, and ritual relationships"
 ##### Authorities' tolerance in Shikoku pilgrimage ( #Kouame_1997)
 "the case of Shikoku could provide an example of the degree of tolerance seen in an administration renowned for its severity and the degree of flexibility of a social system known for its rigidity" ( #Kouame_1997, 414).